 It’s frustrating, because it was so obvious that these big websites don’t actually buy the products they review.
 And honestly, some of these top 10 review articles were garbage and full of fluff content.
 But sadly, they were coming after me, and there wasn’t much I could do about it.

-However, I did manage to maintain most of the SERP rankngs and sales have been really good in November and December 2017.
+However, I did manage to maintain most of the SERP rankngs and sales were really good in November and December 2017.
 Not nearly as much as during the festive season in 2016, but still very decent.

 With 2017 and the festive season now coming to an end, I am considering selling the site.
 While I do believe there is still growth in the site, I’m also keen to cash in on it and move on to another project.